 I don’t use that line anymore.

 These are intense times.
-We need to find our footing in an information age that may be getting the best of us.
-We need to find some balance here.
+Sometimes I wonder if we are living in an information age that may be getting the best of us.

 a poem can change everything in a moment

-I was looking at the world through those Anxiety Eyes before I read this poem by the Irish poet Derek Mahon, who left this earth just a couple of months ago.
+I was looking at the world through those Anxiety Eyes before I read this poem by the late Irish poet Derek Mahon.

 How should I not be glad to contemplate